Neural Scaling Laws for Learning-based Identification of Nonlinear Systems: Learning-based system identification

 In order to study NSLs in system identification, we consider a family of models that can approximate a broad range of control systems while still allowing for systematic variation in data, model size, and training compute.
-Specifically, we consider three architectures of control systems ranging from unstructured models to physics-based modeling approach: \begin{itemize} \item \emph{unstructured} systems without structural restrictions